Cove Review: Smart Home Security

 Cove Security System Devices

-Our Cove security system included a Touch Screen Panel, a door sensor, a motion sensor, a key remote, and the Cove Indoor camera.
+Our Cove security system included a hub (Cove Hub) and a touchscreen controller (Alarm Panel), a door sensor, a motion sensor, a key remote, and the Cove Indoor camera.
 Cove also offers window sensors plus environmental monitors like smoke, CO, and flood sensors as well as medical alert buttons, which we did not test out.

 Door Sensor

 The door sensor, as you may have suspected, is a two-part sensor that can tell when a door opens.
-One really cool thing about Cove is that the entire security system comes pre-programmed with the Touch Screen Panel, which made installation a lot easier (but we’ll get to that in a bit).
+One really cool thing about Cove is that the entire security system comes pre-programmed with the Cove Hub, which makes installation a lot easier (but we’ll get to that in a bit).
+Each door sensor has a 300-foot wireless range and a five-year battery life.

 Motion Sensor